CPA Exam Sections :

 The CPA Exam is time-consuming and requires a lot of effort.
 Therefore, you must be fully prepared on exam day.
 This preparation includes bringing essential documents to Prometric, such as your ID and NTS.
 Check out all the things you need on your exam day from our CPA exam day checklist page.

 The CPA Exam must be passed within 30 or 36-months, depending on your state’s requirements, and with a score of 75 or higher for each section.
+The 30 or 36-month rule is state-dependent and varies by jurisdiction.
 This means, you have a set period from the time you pass your first exam to pass the remaining three parts.
 Once you pass an exam, your notification document will include the date that your passed section expires.

 Important Update from NASBA: Any candidate with CPA Exam credit(s) on January 1, 2024, will have such credit(s) extended to June 30, 2025.
 Learn more about the CPA Examination Credit Extension Policy here.